US STOCKS-Wall St flat after ISM, construction spending data

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS

-NEW YORK, Dec 2 U.S. stocks barely moved on Monday as investors found few reasons to keep pushing shares higher after eight straight weeks of gains despite data pointing to stronger growth in manufacturing and construction spending.
+NEW YORK, Dec 2 U.S. stocks were flat on Monday, in the wake of eight straight weeks of gains, after data indicated strengthening growth in manufacturing and construction spending increased.

-The Institute for Supply Management (ISM) said its index of national factory activity rose to 57.3 in November - its best showing since April 2011 - from 56.4 in October, while the pace of hiring in the sector also accelerated.
+The Institute for Supply Management (ISM) said its index of national factory activity rose to 57.3 in November - its best showing since April 2011 - from 56.4 the prior month, while the pace of hiring in the sector also accelerated.

-In addition, construction spending increased 0.8 percent in October to an annual rate of $908.4 billion, the highest level since May 2009, as a rebound in public construction projects offset a drop in private outlays.
+In addition, construction spending increased 0.8 percent to an annual rate of $908.4 billion, the highest level since May 2009 as a rebound in public construction projects offset in drop in private outlays.

-Earlier, financial data firm Markit said its final U.S. Manufacturing Purchasing Managers Index rose to 54.7 in November, exceeding the preliminary October reading of 54.3.
+Earlier, financial data firm Markit said its final U.S. Manufacturing Purchasing Managers Index rose to 54.7, stronger than the preliminary reading October of 54.3.

+"In general the economic numbers for the past month have been better than expected," said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
+"That also means the Fed is moving closer to tapering."

-Equities have rallied in recent weeks on expectations of continued stimulus from the Federal Reserve.
-The S&P 500 has risen for eight straight weeks, its longest run since a nine-week climb between November 2003 and January 2004, putting its yearly gain at nearly 27 percent.
-Both the Dow and the S&P 500 have hit repeated all-time highs this year.
+Equities have rallied in recent weeks on expectations for continued stimulus from the Federal Reserve.
+The S&P 500 has risen for eight straight weeks, its longest run since a nine-week climb between November 2003 and January 2004, putting the yearly gain at nearly 27 percent.

-"We're not expecting a severe pullback, but we're not jumping into the market with both feet, given how far we've come, and that there are no real catalysts," said John Norris, managing director of wealth management with Oakworth Capital Bank in Birmingham, Alabama.

-The Dow was pressured by 3M Co, which fell 2.7 percent to $129.86 after Morgan Stanley downgraded the stock to "underweight" from "equal weight."
+Dow Chemical identified the commodity chemicals businesses it would sell or spin off as part of a plan to sell assets worth $3 billion to $4 billion, representing up to $5 billion of total annual revenue.
+Dow shares rose 2.3 percent to $39.95.

-Retailers will stay in focus as the holiday shopping season ramps up.
+Retailers will continue to be in focus as the holiday shopping season ramps up.
 Heavy discounting took a toll on U.S. retail sales during the Thanksgiving weekend as shoppers spent almost 3 percent less than they did a year earlier, according to an industry group.

-"I'm not agonizing about the Black Friday numbers," Norris said.
-"There's still a lot of time before the season ends, and it should be stronger than last year since the market has been so good, and people have more money to spend."

-The S&P retail sector index fell 0.5 percent, led lower by a 2.8 percent drop in Urban Outfitters to $37.90 after Sterne Agee cut its rating on the stock to "neutral."
+The S&P retail sector fell 0.3 percent, led lower by a 2.5 percent drop in Urban Outfitters to $38.05 after the stock was cut to "neutral" by Sterne Agee.

-In the industrial sector, shares of Dow Chemical rose 2.6 percent to $40.09.
-The stock advanced after the company identified the commodity chemicals businesses it would sell or spin off as part of a plan to sell assets worth $3 billion to $4 billion, representing up to $5 billion of total annual revenue.

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS